 I bring an extensive knowledge and understanding of the Educational sector and have the drive and vision to ensure our Governing Body, Headteacher and staff team provides outstanding education for all children in the Fellside family.

 Local Authority Governor

 A governor at Fellside since 1996 and with three children who received a fantastic start in life from this outstanding school, I remain committed to supporting our school and helping to ensure that today’s young children continue to thrive at Fellside.

 I worked in the creative sector and later ran my own business supplying cartography, graphics and book designs to the publishing industry.
-I was elected to Gateshead Council in 2007 and currently serve as Cabinet member for the economy, focussing on economic growth, jobs, graduate retention, social enterprises, digital and financial inclusion.
+I was elected to Gateshead Council in 2007 and currently serve as Cabinet member for children and young people.

 I serve as a governor at two other Gateshead schools, as a Board member of NEFirst Credit Union and of the Whickham Hermitage Community Garden.
 I am a member of Tyne and Wear Fire Authority where I chair its Human Resources committee.

 I am a lifelong cyclist, enjoying regular trips throughout the UK.

 Originally a parent governor at Fellside I and now Co-opted onto the governing body and although both of my boys have long since left school I still have a keen interest in the life of Fellside.

 I am an architect with particular interest in schools and have assisted in the development of the school during my time as a governor.
 My first technical involvement many years ago was with the procurement of perimeter fencing for the school and over the years I have helped with the development of external play spaces, provided sketch designs for the IT suite, entrance alterations and refurbishment off the out of school club area.